-22. Whirlwind Tour of ARM Assembly
+23. Whirlwind Tour of ARM Assembly

 - Introduction

+- General assembly

 - ARM assembly

 - THUMB assembly

 - GAS: the GNU assembler

-- A real world example: a fast and safe memcpy()
+- A real world example: fast 16/32-bit copiers

 Very broadly speaking, you can divide programming languages into 4 classes.
 At the lowest level is machine code: raw numbers that the CPU decodes into instructions to execute.
 One step up is assembly.
 This is essentially machine code in words: each assembly instruction corresponds to one machine code instruction.
 Above this are compiled languages like C, which use structured language element to read more like English, but need to be compiled to machine code to be able to run.
 Finally, there are scripted languages like PHP (and usually VB and Java) which are run through interpreters configured to run the right kinds of machine code for the desired effects.